 Wako Automation, North American and European distributor of:

 Introducing the Yamaha Cell Handler, Yamaha’s first biological research tool.
 Yamaha motors doesn’t only produce motorcycles, jet skis, and boat engines, they are one of the world’s largest suppliers of automated surface mounting systems.
 These high speed precision instruments place thousands of microchips onto circuit boards.
 Built on years of experience designing industrial instruments using imaging and precision movements Yamaha’s Life Science’s division has developed the Cell Handler automated cell isolation system.
 The Cell Handler uses a built in microscope to image and detect cells, custom precision tips to gently aspirate and dispense cells from a source vessel into a destination well.

-This system is not only ideal for clonal selection, single cell sequencing or the isolation of individual stem cells as small as 10µm in size but can be used to detect and isolate individual spheroids, organoids or PDX samples as large as 2.0mm in diameter (For larger than 180 µm size is under development).
+This system is not only ideal for clonal selection, single cell sequencing or the isolation of individual stem cells as small as 10µm in size but can be used to detect and isolate individual spheroids, organoids or PDX samples as large as 180µm in diameter.
 Once the Cell Handler images the source vessel containing cells, the cells or spheroids are identified and quantified.
 Thresholds can be set by the user so only objects that fall within the user selected area, diameter, circularity, circumference, color, intensity, etc. will be aspirated by the Cell Handler and moved into the destination well.
 Object recognition is done using bright field imaging, while fluorescent images can be automatically overlaid and used for enhanced selection criteria.
 The Cell Handler can be configured with up to three excitation and emission filters.

 The Cell Handler can operate in one of three modes:

 - – Full manual selection, where a touch screen is used so users can manually select the cells or spheroids they are interested in isolating.

 - – Automatic selection, based on user selected thresholds.